Skip to content

 Put all the work into a formal document and prepare for adoption.

-Turn the plan into official policy and guide decision-making.
+Turn the Strategy into official policy to guide decision-making.

 PDF